faustuzas/occa/README.md

 ### Gateway
 HTTP frontdoor to the backend system:
+- authenticates users.
 - resolves which chat server client should connect to.
 - provides online members functionality and allows to start a chat with one.

-### Auth server
-Central place of authentication of the system:
-- Allows to authenticate via username/password and returns a JWT token.
-- Valides whether authentication header is valid.
+- resolves the event server where the recipient is connected to and forwards the message

-### Chat server
+### Event server
-Stateful distributed component which distributes active users via consistent hashing and keeps a connection with the client.
-Forward messages to the correct receiver.
+Keeps a persistent connection to a client for relaying real time events to user.

 ### Archiver
 Collect messages sent between client and stores them into durable storage.
-Allows to view older messages with friends.
+Allows to view chat history.